Welcome to our Mighty community. We’re so happy you’ve decided to share your story with us.

 - Include a brief bio (1-4 sentences) and a photo for your profile.
 You will be prompted to do this during the sign-up process.

 - Include your home address if you’re comfortable with that.
 (Occasionally we like to send things to our contributors.
-We won’t share or sell your information without your permission.)
+We won’t share or sell this without your permission.)

 - If you are already a contributor, please go to the Mighty Voices Portal (MVP) and log in to submit a story.

 Please note that we do edit stories and their titles for length, clarity and our own editorial guidelines.
 For example, this might mean your title will be changed or certain language will be removed.
 If we feel we’ve made significant enough changes or altered your original tone, we’ll run it by you first.
 We never want to misrepresent your voice or message.